-Are you a young driver looking for a cheap car insurance deal?
+Are you a young driver looking to compare car insurance quotes to find a cheap deal?
 Getting on the road can be a daunting task these day.
 With average quotes hitting four figures, high premiums and risk-averse insurers are becoming a real headache for new drivers aged 17-22.
-If you are older then visit our main car insurance page.
+If you are older then visit our main car insurance comparison page.

 Quote Goat can make the whole process easier.
 Enter your details and compare insurance quotes for younger drivers to find a suitable policy, even if you’re a teenager.